james-w-roach/Final-Project/README.md

 ## How to Run Voyager on Your Computer

 Requirements:
-- A development environemnt with node.js
+- A development environment with node.js
 - Code editor (Virtual Studio)

 To run Voyager on you machine follow these steps: